Seven Most Common AC Problems and How to Fix Them

 3. Frozen Condenser Coils

-• Dirty coils caused by ignoring annual maintenance
+• Dirty coils caused by insufficient annual maintenance

 • Dirty air filters, which restrict airflow